steharr/ms1-portfolio-steharr/README.md

 The website is mobile first and built using HTML, CSS and Bootstrap.
 ***
 ## **UX**
-The **five planes of user experience design** developed by Jesse Jame Garrett was used as the conceptual framework for the development process of this site
+The **five planes of user experience design** developed by Jesse James Garrett was used as the conceptual framework for the development process of this site

 ### **Strategy Plane**
 For the strategy plane, there were two perspectives I needed to take into account when planning out the strategy of my site.
 These perspectives would help me to create a list of user stories to use when designing the site.
 These perspectives were: